 Predominate wildlife in this area include coyotes, wolves, pronghorn, bears, elk, birds, and bison, with occasional sightings of deer and badgers.
 I have never seen moose in the valley on any of my 20 visits, not to say they are not there.

-The best places to see wildlife in Lamar Valley are in the area between Slough Creek to a little past Pebble Creek Campground both in the early mornings and late afternoons.
-An area called the confluence where the Lamar River and Soda Butte Creek come together is a prime location for both wolves and grizzly bears.
-It won’t be on a map, but easy to find if you just follow all the spotting scopes.
+A good place to see wildlife in Lamar Valley is in the area between Slough Creek to a little past Pebble Creek Campground.
+As mentioned above, an area called the confluence where the Lamar River and Soda Butte Creek come together is a prime location for both wolves and grizzly bears.
+It won’t be on a map, but easy to find as there are usually a lot of people with spotting scopes on the hillside.

 Plan to spend at least three hours in Lamar Valley as spotting wildlife and also photographing wildlife can be quite time consuming.
 For those who have the time, I recommend bringing a picnic lunch and spending the entire day from early morning to almost sunset in the valley.